yashg4509/prpolish/README.md

 1. **Analyzes your branch:**
    Reads your commit messages, changed files, and branch name.
 2. **Generates PR content:**
-   Uses OpenAI GPT (if available) or smart heuristics to create a professional PR title and description.
+   Uses OpenAI GPT to create a professional PR title and description.
 3. **Runs vibe checks:**
    Optionally, flags issues like vague commits or missing tests.
 4. **Lets you edit and save:**